HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

 ## `fpGetPhysicalDeviceSurfacePresentModesKHR`

 In Vulkan, there are multiple ways images can be presented.
 We'll talk about the options later in this section, but for now, we need to figure out which are supported.
 We can use `fpGetPhysicalDeviceSurfacePresentModesKHR` to get the present modes as the name suggests.
-You can find documentation [here](https://www.khronos.org/files/vulkan10-reference-guide.pdf) in section **29.5**.
-The definition is the same as:
+You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkGetPhysicalDeviceSurfacePresentModesKHR) and the definition is the same as:

 ```cpp
 VkResult vkGetPhysicalDeviceSurfacePresentModesKHR(